Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-You develop fibrous dysplasia before birth, and its development has been linked with a gene mutation that affects the cells that produce bone.
-No one knows what causes the mutation, but it isn't inherited from your parents, and you can't pass it on to your children.
+Fibrous dysplasia is linked to a gene mutation that affects the cells that produce bone.
+The mutation occurs after conception, in the early stages of fetal development.
+That means the mutation isn't inherited from your parents, and you can't pass it on to your children.

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.